fahd209/neighborhood-library/README.md

 * 1. Enter 1 to show available all the available books
 * 2. Enter 2 to show the checked out books
-* 3. To exit the application
+* 3. Enter 3 to exit the application

 ### Availablty screen